 One or more series of special lectures are given in the fall and spring semesters each year and are listed in the "Academic Calendar."
 These lectures are open to the public and are occasions for alumni/ae and friends of the seminary to visit the campus.
-Ordinarily, individuals lecture in the spring, while the fall lecture series involves several different lecturers.
 All lectureships supported through the generosity of the endowments are listed below.

-Held each year, this lecture series focuses upon a theme or issue of importance to the contemporary church.
-Lecturers and preachers with special insights on this topic are invited to speak to the MTS community as well as to the wider community, and to interact with each other.
+An MTS lecture series focuses upon a theme or issue of importance to the contemporary church.
+Lecturers and preachers are invited to engage the theme, present their research, and dialogue with the community.